Dynamical Landauer Principle: Quantifying Information Transmission by Thermodynamics: Appendix

-The general input-output relation given by Eq.~\eqref{Eq:InputOutput} characterizes a classical communication scenario assisted by the allowed structure $\Theta$, and we call this a {\em $\Theta$-assisted scenario}.
-To measure $\mathcal{N}$'s performance in such a scenario, it is common to consider the highest amount of classical data that can be correctly transmitted up to some acceptable error.
-The corresponding measure, called {\em one-shot $\Theta$-assisted classical capacity with error $\epsilon$}, is given by
+The general input-output relation given by Eq.~\eqref{Eq:InputOutput} characterises a classical communication scenario assisted by the allowed structure $\Theta$, which is the {\em $\Theta$-assisted scenario} mentioned in the main text.
+Hence, the one-shot $\Theta$-assisted classical capacity with error $\epsilon$ defined in Eq.~\eqref{Eq:Theta capacity}, namely, $C_{\Theta,(1)}^\epsilon(\mathcal{N})$, can be rewritten as the following maximisation: